n1ru4l/envelop/packages/plugins/generic-auth/README.md

 #### Option #3 - `protect-granular`

-This mode is similar to option #2, but it uses the `@auth` SDL directive or `auth` field extension for protecting specific GraphQL fields.
+This mode is similar to option #2, but it uses the `@authenticated` SDL directive or `auth` field extension for protecting specific GraphQL fields.

 ```ts
 import { execute, parse, specifiedRules, subscribe, validate } from 'graphql'